Homotopy theory of symmetric powers: Model categories

-Combinatoriality or alternatively \emph{cellularity} \cite[Definition 12.1.1]{Hirschhorn:Model} is the key assumption used to guarantee the existence of Bousfield localizations.

-\defi A model category~$\C$ is \emph{pretty small} if there is a cofibrantly generated model category structure~$\C'$ on the same category as~$\C$ such that $\we_\C=\we_{\C'}$, $\cof_\C\supset\cof_{\C'}$ and the domains and codomains~$X$ of some set of generating cofibrations of~$\C'$ are compact, i.e., $\Mor(X,-)$ preserves filtered colimits. \xdefi
+A model category~$\C$ is \emph{pretty small} if there is a cofibrantly generated model category structure~$\C'$ on the same category as~$\C$ such that $\we_\C=\we_{\C'}$, $\cof_\C\supset\cof_{\C'}$ and the domains and codomains~$X$ of some set of generating cofibrations of~$\C'$ are compact (also known as finitely presentable), i.e., $\Mor(X,-)$ preserves arbitrary filtered colimits. \xdefi

-Pretty smallness is stable under transfer and localization (Propositions \ref{prop--transfer.basic}\refit{transfer.pretty.small} and \ref{prop--Bousfield}). \refle{sequential} implies that weak equivalences are stable under colimits of chains in a pretty small model category.
-Pretty smallness is a fairly mild condition: it is satisfied for all basic model categories in \refchap{examples} except for topological spaces, which can be treated by a more narrowly tailored compactness condition.
+Pretty smallness differs from the notion of {\it compact generatedness\/} \cite[Definition~15.2.1]{MayPonto:More} only at the level of technical detail.
+It is a convenient assumption ensuring that weak equivalences are stable under colimits of chains (\refle{sequential}).
+Moreover, all the basic model categories in \refchap{examples} (except for topological spaces, which can be treated by a more narrowly tailored compactness condition).
+Moreover, pretty smallness is stable under transfer and localization.
+Any other compactness condition on a model category satisfying these properties can be used instead of pretty smallness.

 \lemm Let $\lambda$ be an ordinal and $f\colon\lambda\to\Ar(\C)$ a cocontinuous chain of morphisms in a model category, i.e., a sequence of commutative squares indexed by $i\in\lambda$ such that $f_i=\colim_{j<i}f_j$ for all limit ordinals $i\in\lambda$.
 Set $f_\infty=\colim f_i$. \begin{enumerate}[(i)] \item \cite[Proposition~I.2.6.3]{ChacholskiScherer:Homotopy} If every $f_i$ (equivalently, only $f_0$) and every map $X_{i+1}\sqcup_{X_i}Y_i\to Y_{i+1}$ is an (acyclic) cofibration, then so is $f_\infty$. \item If cofibrations in~$\C$ are generated by cofibrations with compact domain and codomain and every~$f_i$ is an acyclic fibration, then so is $f_\infty$. \item If $\C$ is pretty small and every~$f_i$ is a weak equivalence, then so is $f_\infty$.
 In particular, colimits of chains are homotopy colimits.
 The same is true for arbitrary filtered colimits. \item If $\C$ is pretty small then weak equivalences are stable under transfinite compositions, i.e., for any cocontinuous chain $X\colon\lambda\to\C$ of weak equivalences the map $X_0\to\colim X$ is also a weak equivalence. \end{enumerate} \xlemm \pf